-In early season, snow and ice routes will push ankle and calf strength to the limit.
+In the early season, snow and ice routes will push ankle and calf strength to the limit.
 The day of the climb you will be carrying a light alpine pack 5-7 kg but for access and egress you will be required to carry a pack of 12-15 kg up and down steep hills.
 The walk out from Colin Todd Hut to the road end is a very big, semi-technical descent (1400m) that many people find as challenging as the climb itself.
 A good endurance training aim is to be able to climb 300 vertical meters in under an hour.

-While objective hazards such as rock and ice fall certainly exist, in general, Mt Aspiring is a safe mountain to climb making it a good option for people who are fit but relatively inexperienced.
+While objective hazards such as rock and ice fall certainly exist, in general, Mt Aspiring is a safe mountain to climb making it a good option for people who are fit but relatively inexperienced mountaineers.
 The guide can handle the technical difficulties leaving the client free to concentrate on the climbing.

 In the early season (October to December), The Ramp is the normal ascent route and involves 10 pitches of snow or ice of 35-50 degrees to gain the summit ridge.
 The summit ridge is exposed walking.

 Conditions vary annually but usually by New Year, The Ramp becomes cut off and for later season climbs, the Full NW Ridge is the normal ascent route and is viable through to early May.
 It is a primarily very exposed rock scrambling done in mountaineering boots with several pitches of snow or ice at the summit.
 For the most part the rock is exposed but easy scrambling but being comfortable climbing grade 14 (5.6 US, 4b HS British) will be beneficial for the trickier sections.